Hodgkin Lymphoma – Brief Information

 Chemotherapy for patients with classical Hodgkin lymphoma usually consists of multiple treatment cycles or blocks (blocks of chemotherapy).
 The quantity of blocks and, thus, treatment duration and intensity are based on the stage of the disease and the treatment level (TL) they have been assigned to.
 Usually, patients with

-• early stages of the disease (TL 1) receive 2 or 3 cycles of chemotherapy,
+• early stages of the disease (TL 1) receive two or three cycles of chemotherapy,

-• intermediate stages of the disease (TL 2) receive 4 cycles of chemotherapy,
+• intermediate stages of the disease (TL 2) receive four cycles of chemotherapy,

-• advanced stages of the disease (TL 3) receive 6 cycles of chemotherapy.
+• advanced stages of the disease (TL 3) receive six cycles of chemotherapy.

 Radiotherapy

-According to current treatment recommendations, less than half of all patients receive radiation therapy following chemotherapy.
+According to current treatment recommendations, less than a quarter of all patients receive radiation therapy following chemotherapy.
 The prime decision-making factor regarding radiotherapy is not the stage of the disease (as it was a while ago), but the response of the disease to chemotherapy.
+A distinction is made between an early response (following induction therapy) and a late response (following consolidation therapy).

-• Patients whose disease does not sufficiently (not adequately) respond to the first two blocks of chemotherapy receive radiotherapy after chemotherapy.
+• Patients whose disease does not sufficiently (not adequately) respond to both the first two blocks of chemotherapy and to subsequent cycles (consolidation therapy) will undergo radiotherapy once chemotherapy has been completed.

-“Good response“ means, that the tumour as found at initial diagnosis now does not contain any live tumour cells any more, thus is PET-negative and also decreased in size for about 50 % of its initial volume.
+Note: “Good response“ means, that the tumour as found at initial diagnosis now does not contain any live tumour cells any more, thus is PET-negative and also decreased in size for about 50 % of its initial volume (Deauville-Score (DS) 1-3, see chapter “Treatment planning”). .

 Therapy optimising trials and registries